-- Instrumental & Strings Music Programs (Years 3 6) - Junior (Years 1 3) and Senior Choir (Years 4 6) - Piano lessons (Prep Year 6) - Makerspace provides opportunities to plan, design, construct and experiment with recycled materials and robotics. - Prayer and Masses are an important part of the fabric of St Mary's.
+- Instrumental & Strings Music Programs (Years 3 6) - Junior (Years 1 3) and Senior Choir (Years 4 6) - Piano lessons (Prep Year 6) - Makerspace provides opportunities to plan, design, construct and experiment with recycled materials and robotics. - Prayer, Liturgies and Masses are an important part of the fabric of St Mary's.
 They are occasions for gathering in a spiritual and religious capacity when we celebrate the values and virtues of our tradition. - Student Leadership is an important element of the community focus of the school.
-These student leadership groups (CARE) support community events, artistic endeavours, recreational activities and the environmental health of the school.
+These student leadership groups (CARE) support community events, artistic endeavours, recreational activities and the environmental health of the school. - Students have the opportunity to participate in Code Camp after school.

 - Camps are organised for Years 5 and 6 annually.
 These promote qualities such as leadership, independence and interdependence.
-The camps are held at Chaverim Outdoor Education Camp (Year 5) and visiting educational and cultural sites in Brisbane (Year 6). - Students can participate in sporting events and competitions such as interschool sport, cross country, athletics, swimming and Challenge Cup. - Our students are offered engagement with regional competitions such as Music Eisteddfods. - St Mary's Showcase in Term 3 provides an opportunity for students to perform for their families. - St Mary's students participate in the Queensland Premier's Reading Challenge, National Simultaneous Storytime, - Life Education, Book Week and other events each year.
+The camps are held at Chaverim Outdoor Education Camp (Year 5) and visiting educational sites and participating in team building opportunities in Brisbane & the Gold Coast (Year 6). - Students can participate in sporting events and competitions such as interschool sports, cross country, athletics, swimming and Challenge Cup. - Our students are offered engagement with regional competitions such as Music Eisteddfods. - St Mary's Showcase in Term 3 provides an opportunity for students to perform for their families. - St Mary's students participate in the Queensland Premier's Reading Challenge, National Simultaneous Storytime, - Life Education, Book Week and other like events each year.